 When it comes to banks, you have less of a say in where your money goes.
 Most of the biggest banks continue to loan out the money your institution deposits to fund or underwrite fossil fuel projects or provide general operating support to coal, oil, and gas companies.
 Many of these banks do this despite pledging meaningful climate action.

-The number of fossil fuel-free investment options has grown in recent years, and some major banks and asset managers now offer a range of options for investors.
+The number of fossil fuel-free investment funds has grown in recent years, and some major banks and asset managers now offer a range of options for investors.
 Any financial advisor or asset manager should be able to deliver fossil-free investment options that serve your institution’s financial needs and risk profile.
 And if they don’t yet, you can help by asking for better investment options.
 We have sample letters and talking points you can use when approaching and engaging them.

 By making the ask directly to your investment advisor or asset manager, you’re ensuring your actions have an even greater impact.
 When we demonstrate demand for more clean energy investment opportunities, we can help shift capital away from fossil fuels and towards clean energy and climate solutions that are needed to fund a just and livable future for generations to come.

 Change is never easy, and you might encounter some initial resistance from financial professionals who are less familiar with fossil-free investing.
 But screening out fossil fuels is becoming more and more understood as a critical way to address the climate crisis.
-Mainstream institutions, from Harvard University to many of the New York City Pension Funds have made this move.
+Mainstream institutions, from Brandeis University and Harvard to many of the New York City Pension Funds have made this move.
 Be persistent and use the discussion guide to bolster your case.

 Many financial institutions publish their own reports highlighting what funds they have available and whether they offer fossil-free funds.
 But review these documents with a critical eye to avoid falling prey to greenwashing.
 Bloomberg compiled a checklist to help.